Luc Hens (Last updated on 20 November 2024)

 Notebook documents (or “notebooks”, all lower case) are documents produced by the Jupyter Notebook App, which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc…).
 Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..) as well as executable documents which can be run to perform data analysis. (link)

-To get Jupyter Notebook and Python, download and install the Anaconda distribution (link).
-Here’s a brief explanation on how to set up Anaconda and Jupyter Notebook as your Python environment, and on the basics of using notebooks: link.
-If you took the Business Information Systems or Bedrijfsinformatica course, you already installed Anaconda to run Python in Spyder.
-Spyder is fine but I encourage you give Jupyter Notebook a try.
+First download and install Python (link).
+Start Python and (from within Python) install Jupyter Notebook (link).
+Here’s a brief explanation on the basics of using notebooks: link (starting at section 2.4).
+(If you took the Business Information Systems / Bedrijfsinformatica course, you already used Spyder as a front end to Python.
+Spyder is fine but I encourage you give Jupyter Notebook a try.)
 I made a Jupyter Notebook that illustrates how to use Python to draw the diagrams and do the computations from an introductory applied statistics course.
 You can view the notebook in your browser here.
-If you use Spyder, copy the Python code from the grey code boxes in the notebook viewer.
-If you use Jupyter Notebook, download the notebook here.
+If you use Spyder, copy the Python code from the grey code

 Resources on using Python to do statistical analysis: